mnit-rtmc/iris/docs/graphics.md

 Select `View ➔ Message Signs ➔ Graphics` menu item

-Graphic images can be displayed on [DMS] sign messages.
+Graphic images can be displayed on [DMS] [sign message]s.
 These can be warning pictographs, interstate shields or other signs.

 Image editing, resizing, painting, *etc.* is not supported - graphics must be